-Indicator Title Number of countries that have started trading under the AfCFTA (Excluding SADC)

-Definition This indicator measures the total count of African countries (excluding SADC) that have officially begun engaging in trade under the African Continental Free Trade Area (AfCFTA) agreement.

-Source of data Notifications from the AfCFTA Secretariat of the countries that have gazetted their offer and thereby are ready to start trading under the AfCFTA

-Method of Calculation or Assessment Quantitative, simple count

-Means of verification Government Gazette including new countries that have concluded legal processes into the SA Customs and Excise Act in partnership with National Treasury and SARS

-Assumptions Countries complete their legal processes and gazette their offer

-Disaggregation of N/A
+Indicator Title Number of countries that have started trading under the AfCFTA (Excluding SADC) Definition This indicator measures the total count of African countries (excluding SADC) that have officially begun engaging in trade under the African Continental Free Trade Area (AfCFTA) agreement.
+Source of data Notifications from the AfCFTA Secretariat of the countries that have gazetted their offer and thereby are ready to start trading under the AfCFTA Method of Calculation or Assessment Quantitative, simple count Means of verification Government Gazette including new countries that have concluded legal processes into the SA Customs and Excise Act in partnership with National Treasury and SARS Assumptions Countries complete their legal processes and gazette their offer Disaggregation of N/A Beneficiaries (where applicable) Spatial Transformation (where applicable) N/A Calculation type Simple count Reporting Cycle Annually Desired performance Target achieved or exceeded Indicator Responsibility DDG Trade Branch

-Beneficiaries (where

-applicable)

-Spatial Transformation N/A

-(where applicable)

-Calculation type Simple count

-Reporting Cycle Annually

-Desired performance Target achieved or exceeded

-Indicator Responsibility DDG Trade Branch

-Indicator Title Number of economic interest strategies implemented for key trading partners Definition This indicators measures the economic interest strategies implemented for 5 key trading partners Source of data Existing country profile documents Existing country strategy documents Draft Africa Strategy SA National Interest document Decision Support Model Trade Map Outcomes of Bi-National Commissions, State Visits and Business Forums Method of Calculation or Assessment Quantitative, simple count Means of verification Document setting out economic interest strategy and implementation plan for 5 key trading partners approved by the DDG Economic interest strategies and implementation plans will be developed for the following countries:: Kenya, Egypt, Angola, Nigeria, Ghana; Brazil, Russia, India, China; US; EU; UK; Iran, Saudi Arabia; Germany; UAE, Tanzania, Mexico, Japan, France, Korea, Singapore, Vietnam, Turkey) (the specific countries are not for public consumption, but for internal reporting processes only) Assumptions Sufficient economic data and information is available to draft the strategy SA economic interests included in the respective trading arrangments Disaggregation of Beneficiaries (where applicable) Spatial Transformation (where applicable) Target for Women: N/A Target for Youth: N/A Target for People with Disabilities: N/A N/A

-Calculation type Simple count

-Reporting Cycle Annually

-Desired performance Actual performance meets targeted performance

-Indicator Responsibility DDG: Trade Branch
+Indicator Title Number of economic interest strategies implemented for key trading partners Definition This indicators measures the economic interest strategies implemented for 5 key trading partners Source of data Existing country profile documents Existing country strategy documents Draft Africa Strategy SA National Interest document Decision Support Model Trade Map Outcomes of Bi-National Commissions, State Visits and Business Forums Method of Calculation or Quantitative, simple count Assessment Means of verification Document setting out economic interest strategy and implementation plan for 5 key trading partners approved by the DDG Economic interest strategies and implementation plans will be developed for the following countries:: Kenya, Egypt, Angola, Nigeria, Ghana; Brazil, Russia, India, China; US; EU; UK; Iran, Saudi Arabia; Germany; UAE, Tanzania, Mexico, Japan, France ,Korea, Singapore, Vietnam, Turkey) (the specific countries are not for public consumption, but for internal reporting processes only) Assumptions Sufficient economic data and information is available to draft the strategy SA economic interests included in the respective trading arrangments Disaggregation of Target for Women: N/A Beneficiaries (where Target for Youth: N/A applicable) Target for People with Disabilities: N/A Spatial Transformation (where N/A applicable) Calculation type Simple count Reporting Cycle Annually Desired performance Actual performance meets targeted performance Indicator Responsibility DDG: Trade Branch

 Indicator Title Maintain sustainable trade relations with the US Definition This indicator measures the relations with the United States resulting from the implementation of the Trade and Investment Framework Agreement (TIFA).
-Source of data Agreed TIFA work programme Report on the profile of investment and trade with US in line with the implemented Trade and Investment Framework Agreement (TIFA) Method of Calculation Simple count Means of verification Agreed TIFA work programme Draft Framework Agreement with the US to enhance mutually beneficial trade relations Assumptions US agrees to resucitate TIFA as a forum to strengthen relations Disaggregation of Beneficiaries (where applicable) N/A Spatial Transformation (where applicable) N/A Calculation type Simple count Reporting Cycle Annually Desired performance Target achieved or exceeded Indicator Responsibility DDG Trade Branch
+Source of data Agreed TIFA work programme Report on the profile of investment and trade with US in line with the implemented Trade and Investment Framework Agreement (TIFA) Method of Calculation Simple count Means of verification Agreed TIFA work programme Assumptions US agrees to resucitate TIFA as a forum to strengthen relations Disaggregation of Beneficiaries (where applicable) N/A Spatial Transformation (where applicable) N/A Calculation type Simple count Reporting Cycle Annually Desired performance Target achieved or exceeded Indicator Responsibility DDG Trade Branch